-The National Anzac centre is located within the grounds of the heritage listed Princess Royal Fortress which was one of two pre-federation fortresses built to protect intercontinental trade routes.
-At the time all Australian colonies contributed to the cost, demonstrating rare pre-federation cooperation between the colonies.
-The fortress is of exceptional significance for its key role in the first national strategy to defend Australia.
+The National Anzac Centre is located within the grounds of the heritage listed Princess Royal Fortress, one of only two pre-federation fortresses built to protect intercontinental trade routes.
+At the time all main-land Australian colonies contributed to the cost, demonstrating rare pre-federation cooperation between the colonies.
+The Fortress is of exceptional significance for its key role in the first national strategy to defend Australia.

-Wander the grounds of the fortress and experience what it was like to protect Australia’s shores at times of war.
-Explore original gun batteries, large costal gun defences and the barracks where officers lived and worked.
+Wander the grounds of the Fortress and experience what it was like to protect Australia’s shores at times of war.
+Explore original gun batteries, large coastal gun defences and the barracks where officers lived and worked.
 If you're lucky you may even catch a traditional gun salute!